 9 LinkedIn Basics Every Job Seeker Should Know

-Here are a few tips on how to upload a new resume on LinkedIn and how to make your profile stunning for you to know before you start looking for positions.
+Below are practical recommendations on how to upload a new resume on LinkedIn and optimize your profile before you begin your job search.

 Take Care of Your Picture